 If MDS becomes severe, it can cause bone pain.

 MDS is caused by defective bone marrow stem cells.
 Bone marrow is the material found inside your bones.
 It’s where your blood cells are made.
-Stem cells are a type of cell found in your bone marrow that are responsible for producing your blood cells.
+Stem cells are a type of cell found in your bone marrow that is responsible for producing your blood cells.

 In MDS, these bone marrow stem cells start producing abnormal blood cells that aren’t properly formed and die too quickly or are destroyed by your body.
 This leaves your body with too few functioning blood cells to carry oxygen, stop bleeding, and fight infections.